LovelaceAcademy/PlutusExperience/README.md

 ## Episode 6 - Building Smart Contracts

-- Building the nix environment
+- Building a Nix flake for a Plutus project
 - The Validator
 - The Contract Monad
 - Simulating in Playground